kunalc101/Bike-Rental-Prediction-Problem/README.md

 # Bike-Rental-Prediction-Problem

 ## Problem Statement:
-The objective of this Case is to Predication of bike rental count on daily based on the environmental and seasonal settings.
+The objective of this Case is to Predication of bike rental count on daily basis based on the environmental and seasonal settings.

 ## Dataset:
 The details of data attributes in the dataset are as follows -